Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 ### Responsiveness

 I used Google Chrome Dev Tools for this exercise.
 I tested for mobile and desktop devices.
 According to the tool, some images were big for mobile devices and the downloads were slow.
-It is the reason for lower result but I could not decrease the size of the pictures because the average size was 55 kB.
-If I decrease the size more and more it is dangerous for resolution of pictures.
+It is the reason for lower result.

 Lighthouse mobile assessment:
 ![My Image](assets/images/lighthouse_mobile_assessment.jpg)